-Sheriff Joseph D. McDonald, Jr. is the 30th High Sheriff of Plymouth County and arguably leader of the oldest law enforcement agency in America.
-First elected in November 2004, he was sworn into office on January 5, 2005, and reelected in 2010 and 2016.
+Sheriff Joseph D. McDonald, Jr. is the 30th High Sheriff of Plymouth County and the leader of perhaps the oldest law enforcement agency in America.
+First elected in November 2004, he was sworn into office in 2005 and reelected in 2010 and 2016.

-Prior to taking office, Sheriff McDonald served for nine years as an Assistant District Attorney for Plymouth County.
+Prior to taking office, Sheriff McDonald served for nine years as an Assistant District Attorney.

-Sheriff McDonald is a lifelong resident of Plymouth County, having grown up in Marshfield, and for the last twenty (20) years making his family’s home in Kingston.
+Sheriff McDonald is a lifelong resident of Plymouth County, having grown up in Marshfield, and made his family’s home in Kingston.
 He is a graduate of the University of Massachusetts-Amherst, where he received his Bachelor of Arts degree, and Suffolk University Law School, where he received his Juris Doctor.

 He is also a graduate of the National Sheriff’s Institute (88th Session) at Longmont, CO; FBI LEEDS (59th Session) at the FBI Academy, Quantico, VA; and the Massachusetts Municipal Police Training Committee Basic Reserve Police Academy (Session 06-01).
-In 2017, the Sheriff was proud to receive the FBI Trilogy Award, upon his successful completion of the requisite specialized training in law enforcement supervision, management and command.
+The Sheriff was a proud recipient of the FBI Trilogy Award.

 - The National Sheriff’s Association (NSA)